When a Fatal Accident Becomes a Wrongful Death Case in Indiana

 At Schafer & Schafer, we fight for families when they need it most.
 In a recent wrongful death case, our firm recovered $1 million in policy limits for the family of a young Indiana girl killed in a crash with a farm tractor — a result the insurance company refused to offer before we got involved.

 When the family first came to us, they were facing a painful situation without any support from the insurance company.
 Despite their loss, the insurance company had refused to offer any meaningful compensation.
-Once we took over the case, we began a thorough investigation to uncover what really happened.

 Our Investigation Uncovered a Key Legal Violation